NPLPackages/GoogleAnalytics/README.md

 # Google Analytics
-A simple google analytics client for npl
+A simple google analytics client for npl. only support event type for now.

 ## useage